The Least Crowded Ski Resorts in New Hampshire

 Cannon Mountain is a bit of a hidden gem when it comes to crowd-free skiing.
 Our users consistently praise how uncrowded the slopes are, with one Snomad community member mentioning they're "shocked when I have to wait more than a couple minutes in the lift line."
 The quiet atmosphere contributes to what Robert describes as a "chilled-out" mountain vibe.
 For those wanting to maximise the peaceful experience, Kyle, an expert skier, suggests parking at the tram lodge rather than the main lodge for fewer people.
 The state-owned resort maintains that old-school ski bum feel without the masses you'd find at more commercial destinations.

-#3 Loon Mountain - Quiet Slopes Rating
+#3 Attitash - Quiet Slopes Rating